ggold7046/ansible/docs/docsite/rst/community/documentation_contributions.rst

   bin/ansible-test sanity --test docs-build &&
   bin/ansible-test sanity --test rstcheck

-Unfortunately, leftover rST-files from previous document-generating can occasionally confuse these tests.
-It is therefore safest to run them on a clean copy of the repository, which is the purpose of ``make clean``.
+Unfortunately, leftover rST files from previous document generation can sometimes cause these tests to fail.As aresult, it is best to run them on a clean copy of the repository, which is the goal of ``make clean``.
 If you type these three lines one at a time and manually check the success of each, you do not need the ``&&``.

 Joining the documentation working group
 =======================================